-Audio Blocks: The audio block cost $15 per month, and you will get access to their entire library of more than 100,000 songs, sound effects, and loops.
+Audio Blocks: The audio block costs $15 per month, and you will get access to their library of more than 100,000 songs, sound effects, and loops.

 Get ready to edit your first episode once you’ve decided on the intro and episode music for your podcast.

-Here are five amazing tips to help you edit your podcast episode without any stress.
+Here are five excellent tips to help you edit your podcast episode without stress.